sablierhq/docs-v2/docs/reference/06-errors.md

 ## Lockup Error List

-### Core

-[Click here](lockup/core/libraries/library.Errors) to see the full error list in Lockup Core.
+[Click here](lockup/contracts/libraries/library.Errors) to see the full error list in Lockup protocol.

-### Periphery
+## Airdrops Error List

-[Click here](lockup/periphery/libraries/library.Errors) to see the full error list in Lockup Periphery.
+[Click here](airdrops/contracts/libraries/library.Errors) to see the full error list in Airdrops protocol.

 ## Flow Error List

-[Click here](flow/contracts/libraries/library.Errors) to see the full error list in Flow.
+[Click here](flow/contracts/libraries/library.Errors) to see the full error list in Flow protocol.

 ## Resources